Moonee Ponds Creek Implementation Plan

 VicTrack owns Victoria’s transport land, assets and infrastructure.
 VicTrack is the nominal landowner for large portions of land along the creek within the City of Melbourne, which is managed by other agencies, primarily for transport purposes.
 For more information, refer to www.victrack.com.au

 Port of Melbourne Operations

-Port of Melbourne Corporation owns the titles to the land and creek area at the bottom of the creek.
+Port of Melbourne Operations owns the titles to the land and creek area at the bottom of the creek.
 The commercial lease of the Port of Melbourne includes responsibility for managing that area.
 For more information, refer to www.portofmelbourne.com

 City of Melbourne

 The City of Melbourne manages most of the local flood mitigation connected to the creek, while Melbourne Water is responsible for whole-of-catchment water management and planning.
 For more information, refer to www.melbourne.vic.gov.au

 In August 2019 council adopted the final Strategic Opportunities Plan and will use it to advocate for progressing the concept of the creek corridor as a linear green space.
 The VPA is working in consultation with council and state agencies to create and submit the Moonee Ponds Creek Implementation Plan to government.